 STCG from these funds are also added to the investor’s income and taxed according to his income slab.
 LTCG from these funds is taxed at the rate of 20% after indexation and 10% without the benefit of indexation.

 Investing in ultra-short-term mutual funds is made paperless and hassle-free at ClearTax.

 Using the following steps, you can start your investment journey:

 Step 1: Sign in at cleartax.in

-Step 3: Get your e-KYC done in less than 5 minutes
+Step 3: Get your e-KYC done, it can be completed in just 5 minutes

 Step 4: Invest in the most suitable fund from amongst the hand-picked mutual funds